binipringle/torts/_texts/0-outline.md

 - {:.indent-4}(3)	To an authorized agent

 - {:.indent-2}(ii)	Serving a corporation, partnership or association
-- {:.indent-4}(1)	In accordance with state law of forum state + state where service occurs
+- {:.indent-4}(1)	In accordance with state law of forum state and state where service occurs
 - {:.indent-4}(2)	Delivery to an officer or agent of the corporation
 - {:.indent-6}(a)	Officer = person in executive role
 - {:.indent-6}(b)	Agent = managing or authorized agent